How to Make Amala

 3. Chop the round yams into smaller slices.

-4. Wash and dry the yams.
+4. Then, wash and dry the yams.

 6. Once dried, mill the yams in a food processor or miller until powdery.